 “I heard Johnny give Suzie a compliment!
 Do you think that is helping him be the best he can be?”

 I really really focus on the positive behaviors during the early stages.
 As these situations come up, I add them to the list!

-3. Set Class Rules
+Step 3: Set Class Rules

 After a few days, we are ready to set class rules together.

-*Students will be safe
+*We will be safe

-*Students will be kind
+*We will be kind

-4. Practice The Rules
+Step 4.
+Practice The Rules

 Once the rules are set, I display them in the room and we start practicing those rules through modeled behavior.
 For some of the activities and lessons (simple lessons) we ONLY practice the rules… practicing the rules is the objective!
 I have used emergent readers, sorting activities, posters, personal teaching demonstrations of examples and non examples of following the rules and expectations (they love when I crawl around with a book on my head).